KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/cc-gateways.md

 #### Create an Oracle

-We use the [oracles](../cryptoconditions/cc-oracles.html) CryptoConditions module to add external data to the blockchain.
+We use the [oracles](../customconsensus/cc-oracles.html) Custom Consensus module to add external data to the blockchain.

 The name of our oracle should be identical to the name of our tokens, `KMD`, and the data format must start with `Ihh` (height, blockhash, merkleroot):

-Create the oracle using [oraclescreate:](../cryptoconditions/cc-oracles.html#oraclescreate)
+Create the oracle using [oraclescreate:](../customconsensus/cc-oracles.html#oraclescreate)

 ```bash
 ./komodo-cli -ac_name=HELLOWORLD oraclescreate KMD blockheaders Ihh